moretrim/ccHFM/Editorial.markdown

 [1.0]
 -----

-- Fix copy/paste error in Russian names of Alaskan culture ([#23], [HPM/#15]).
+- fix copy/paste error in Russian names of Alaskan culture ([#23], [HPM/#15])
-- France minimod, German Namibia, and a couple other things: restore mangled text ([906735]).
+- France minimod, German Namibia, and a couple other things: restore mangled text ([906735])
-- Gott Mit Uns: restore missing text in follow-up event to “The Mysterious Lands of Guatemala” archaeological chain ([fb131a]).
+- Gott Mit Uns: restore missing text in follow-up event to “The Mysterious Lands of Guatemala” archaeological chain ([fb131a])
-- Restore missing description of Gendarmerie invention.
+- restore missing description of *Gendarmerie* invention
-- Correct mojibake in French localisation strings in the translation for Fiume (pending [HPM/#233]).
+- correct mojibake in French localisation strings in the translation for Fiume (pending [HPM/#233])
+- wars of conquest now follow the template *1st American Conquest of Canada* instead of *1st American Conquest of Canadan War*
+- use the spelling *Brothers’ War* for the Austro-Prussian war

 [#23]: https://github.com/moretrim/ccHFM/pull/23
 [HPM/#15]: https://github.com/arkhometha/Historical-Project-Mod/pull/15